The snowboard scene is experiencing a major shakeup right now.

 Who’s in and who’s out?

-Although he hasn’t officially retired, Max Parrot hasn’t competed since winning slopestyle gold and big air bronze at the last Winter Olympics and, as of now, it appears unlikely that he’ll return in time to compete for a spot on Canada’s Olympic team for Milan Cortina.
+Although he hasn’t officially retired, Max Parrot hasn’t competed since winning slopestyle gold and big air bronze at the last Winter Olympics and will not be competing at the Milan Cortina Games.
 The same is true of fellow Canadian and 2018 big air gold medalist Sebastien Toutant.

 Who are some of the new stars?